Gosaikunda Trek 5 Days

 • Gosaikunda lake is a holy lake for the local people.
 Respect their faith.

-• Make sure to pack a pair of warm, winter clothes along with light, summer clothes regardless of the season you trek in.
+• Make sure to pack warm clothes along with light, summer clothes regardless of the season you trek in.

 Final Say